juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

 In `line 1` I'm creating a list of companies `FList[String]` and all the elements are defined in a way that they are sorted by their name.

-In `line 4` I'm calling the `dropWhile` function and passing the function `company => company.charAt(0) < 'm'` of type `String => Boolean` which basically takes the first character of each company name and evaluates if the character is less than `'m'`.
+In `line 4` I'm calling the `dropWhile` function and passing the function `company => company.charAt(0) < 'm'` of type `String => Boolean` which takes the first character of each company name and evaluates if the character is less than `'m'`.
 If it evaluates to `true`, then the company will be removed.
 As you can see in `line 5` the result of this operation is `FList("microsoft", "oracle")`.

-In `line 7` I'm *evaluating* `companies` in the REPL just to verify that the given list `companies` remains immutable.
+In `line 7` I'm *evaluating* `companies` in the REPL just to verify that the given list `companies` remain immutable.

 ## 3. Conclusion
-In this post we explored another powerful technique in the **Functional Programming** paradigm: the **Functional Data Structures**.
+In this post, we explored another powerful technique in the **Functional Programming** paradigm: the **Functional Data Structures**.

 *Functional Data Structures* allow us to create new data structures that are immutable by design.
 We also implemented a *linked list* `FList` in terms of a **functional data structure**.
-We defined its *interface* as a new *type* and implemented some basic operations with pure functions applying other techniques as *pattern matching* and *recursion*.
+We defined its *interface* as a new *type* and implemented some basic operations with pure functions applying other techniques such as *pattern matching* and *recursion*.

-A powerful aspect of **Scala** is that it brings *Functional Programming* and *Object Oriented Programming* paradigms togheter, this allows us to provide a more *object oriented design* to our `FList` data structure to encapsulate the code in a *better way*.
-In my next post I'll talk about it and how you can *use* our `FList` in the same way that the Scala collections are built, so you should be able to do something like this `val myFList = FList("a", "b", "c")` and get the *tail* in this way `myFList.tail`.
+A powerful aspect of **Scala** is that it brings *Functional Programming* and *Object-Oriented Programming* paradigms together, this allows us to provide a more *object-oriented design* to our `FList` data structure to encapsulate the code in a *better way*.
+In my next post, I'll talk about it and how you can *use* our `FList` in the same way that the Scala collections are built, so you should be able to do something like this `val myFList = FList("a", "b", "c")` and get the *tail* in this way `myFList.tail`.

 ## 4. Code
 This is the full code I used.
 It includes other operations and tests that I didn't explain in this post.